Zongsoft/Zongsoft.Data/README.md

 );

 /*
- * All fields can be updated by specifying the schmea argument, but the CreatorId and CreatedTime are excluded,
+ * All fields can be updated by specifying the schema argument, but the CreatorId and CreatedTime are excluded,
  * Even if the model object pointed to by the user variable contains and changes the values of these two properties, their SET clauses will not be generated.
  */
 this.DataAccess.Update<UserProfile>(